cosmos72/stmx/README.md

 -------

 STMX is a high-performance implementation of composable Software Transactional Memory (STM) for Common Lisp.
-Transactional Memory aims at making concurrent programming easier to write and understand, and possibly qualitatively better.
+STM is a concurrency control mechanism aimed at making concurrent programming easier to write and understand.
 Instead of traditional lock-based programming, one programs with atomic transactions.
 Atomic transactions can be composed together to make larger atomic transactions.

 A transaction gets committed if it returns normally, while it gets rolled back if it signals an error (and the error is propagated to the caller).

-Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning if there are conflicts, and effects of a transaction are not visible from other threads until it commits.
+Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts, and effects of a transaction are not visible from other threads until it commits.

 STM gives freedom from deadlocks, automatic roll-back on failure,